Quantum Chi-Squared and Goodness of Fit Testing: Goodness of fit for quantum measurements

 where we have defined the classical $\chi^2$-divergence

 \be {\chi}^2(p,q) = \left(\sum_i \frac{q_i^2}{ p_i } - 1 \right), \ee

-with respect to the induced probability distributions $p_i = \tr[E_i \sigma]$ and $q_i = \tr[E_i \rho]$.
-The optimization is performed over all possible POVM $\{E_i\}_{i=1 \ldots r}$ and states $\rho$ for which $\|\rho-\sigma\| \geq\epsilon$ as measured by the Frobenius norm. \end{definition}
+with respect to the induced probability distributions $p_i = \tr[E^i \sigma]$ and $q_i = \tr[E^i \rho]$.
+The optimization is performed over all possible POVM $\{E^i\}_{i=1 \ldots r}$ and states $\rho$ for which $\|\rho-\sigma\| \geq\epsilon$ as measured by the Frobenius norm. \end{definition}

+Clearly, the optimal POVM should be an informationally complete POVM, as otherwise there would always be directions in which the divergence is zero.
+The properties of the optimal POVM will be discussed in the following section \ref{divRateAndoptPOVM}.
 Note that, due to the quadratic nature of $\chi^2$, $\xi(\sigma)$ is independent of $\epsilon$.
 As will be proved in the next section, the divergence rate $\xi(\sigma)$ is guaranteed to lie in a small interval:

 \be \frac{2}{3}\leq \xi(\sigma)\leq 1 \ee